How to buy a ski boot

 To effectively straighten the legs to a comfortable posture, the back of the boot needs to be re-contoured.
 Often this requires removing plastic or even cutting away the back of the cuff, replacing support with parts from a donor boot.
 This should be done only after establishing the correct ramp angle.

-3. Cuff angle.
+3. Medial/lateral cuff angle.
 The sole of each boot should be perpendicular to the column of support, without imposing a posture on the ankle joint.
 While walking in a straight line on a flat level surface, the soles of the boots should strike more or less flat.
 The floating rivets found on some boots are a means of adjusting cuff angle.
 If your boots do not have moveable rivets, you may be able to approximate the correct cuff angle by inserting shims between the liner and the cuff, on either side of the lower leg.
 Another alternative is to drill out the rivet and move the cuff, replacing the rivet with another suitable fastener.

 At this point you may wish to seek professional assistance.
 Cuff alignment is not to be confused with canting, nor is it a suitable long term means of achieving “more edge”, or “less edge”.